Statistics and R – Clear up your Stats problems with R Programming!

-We have to rate a restaurant on a scale of 0 to 4 stars gives ordinal data.
+For example, Rating a restaurant on a scale of 0 to 4 gives us ordinal data.

 They are often treated as categorical.
-We have to order the groups whenever it requires creating graphs and charts.
+We have to order the groups whenever it is required to create graphs and charts.

 We consider it as mathematical approaches.
 Also, it helps us to measure the distance between the objects.
 Also, we use computing distance to compare the objects.
 Now, we can conclude three different standpoints on the basis of comparison such as:

 - Similarity- A measure that ranges from 0 to 1 [0, 1]

 - Dissimilarity- It is measured that ranges from 0 to INF [0, Infinity]

 - Correlation- It is measures that ranges from +1 to -1 [+1, -1]

 Now, to become a pro in statistics for R, you can’t miss learning the concept of correlation.
 So, let me tell you what exactly correlation is –